Course and Exam Description

-- Students are provided with an opportunity to engage in a political science research or applied civics project tied to the AP U.S. Government and Politics course framework that culminates in a presentation of findings.
+- Students are provided with an opportunity to engage in a political science research or applied civics project tied to the course and exam description that culminates in a presentation of findings.

 AP U.S. Government and Politics resource requirements:

 - The school ensures that each student has a college-level U.S. government and politics textbook as well as access to the required foundational documents and Supreme Court cases (in print or electronic format) for individual use inside and outside of the classroom.
 The textbook is supplemented when necessary to meet the curricular requirements.

 - The school ensures that supplementary materials used by the teacher preserve the non-partisan nature of the course and collectively maintain a political balance in the perspective they require their students to study.

-The list below represents examples of textbooks that meet the resource requirements of AP U.S. Government and Politics The list is not exhaustive and the texts listed should not be regarded as endorsed, authorized, recommended, or approved by the College Board.
+The list below represents examples of textbooks that meet the resource requirements of AP U.S. Government and Politics The list is not exhaustive and the texts listed should not be regarded as endorsed, authorized, recommended, or approved by College Board.
 Not using a book from this list does not mean that a course will not receive authorization.
-Syllabi submitted as part of the AP Course Audit process will be evaluated holistically, with textbooks considered along with supplementary, supporting resources to confirm that the course as a whole provides students with the content delineated in the curricular requirements of the AP Course Audit.
+Syllabi submitted as part of the AP Course Audit process will be evaluated holistically, with textbooks considered along with supplementary resources to confirm that the course as a whole provides students with the content delineated in the curricular requirements of the AP Course Audit.

 The current editions of the following textbooks meet the AP Course Audit resource requirements.
 Earlier editions of these texts or other textbooks not listed here may meet the AP Course Audit resource requirements if supplemented with appropriate college-level instructional resources.
 While every effort is made to keep this list current, it can take a few months for newly published titles and revised editions to be reviewed.

-- Barbour, Wright, Streb, Giroux.
+- Barbour, Christine and Gerald Wright.
 Keeping the Republic: Power and Citizenship in American Politics.
-CQ Press.
+9th edition.
+CQ Press, 2019.